Corbin Kaufusi

 Corbin Kaufusi (born April 12, 1993) is an American former football offensive tackle.
 He played college football at BYU.

-Early years
+Early life

 Kaufusi attended Timpview High School in Provo, Utah.
 Helped team win state championships in 2008 and 2009.

 College career

 After spending two years serving a mission for the Church of Jesus Christ of Latter-day Saints in South Korea, Kaufusi played football for BYU for the first time in 2016 and finished his career in 2018.
 He featured at defensive end for the Cougars, totaling 16 sacks in his career.
 He was also a member of the basketball team from 2014 to 2017, leading the team in blocked shots as a freshman (with 34) and finishing second as a sophomore (with 42).
 Notably, Kaufusi helped BYU upset Gonzaga on their own home court three consecutive years, including a 79–71 victory in 2017 in which the Bulldogs entered the game undefeated at 29–0 and ranked #1 in the nation.
 Kaufusi later helped BYU's football team upset #6 Wisconsin on the road at Camp Randall Stadium during his senior season in 2018.